Blog

 Best for Corporate and Investor-Focused Relocation

-Founded in 1992, Feod Group specializes in corporate, investor, and high-net-worth relocation to Portugal.
-Their services combine immigration law with business advice, helping clients select the optimal legal structure for their venture.
+Founded in 1992, Feod Group specialises in corporate, investor, and high-net-worth relocations to Portugal.
+Their services combine Portuguese immigration law with business advice, helping clients select the optimal legal structure for their venture.

 With experience in both company formation and cross-border tax considerations, Feod Group is well-positioned for entrepreneurs planning more complex corporate setups.

-Their team offers personalized guidance through each step of the process, from initial consultation to settlement, with a strong emphasis on long-term planning and compliance.
+Their team offers personalised guidance throughout each step of the process, from initial consultations to settlements, with a strong emphasis on long-term planning and compliance.

 Key Features

-• Expert in company operating structures for foreign entrepreneurs and existing foreign business expansion into Portugal.
+• They specialise in establishing company operating structures for foreign entrepreneurs and facilitating the expansion of existing foreign businesses in Portugal.

-• Facilitates business connections and introductions to raise external resources for growth.
+• Facilitates business connections and introductions to raise external resources for economic growth.

-• Advises on ongoing compliance with Portuguese tax authority and portuguese state healthcare registration.
+• Advises on ongoing compliance with the Portuguese tax authority and portuguese state healthcare registration.

 • Corporate advisory for permanent residence planning and legal residency maintenance.